-Here is the protocol recommended to me by practitioners fitting center near soft lenses for myopia control:
+Here is the protocol recommended by practitioners fitting center near soft lenses for myopia control:

 Up to a 1.00 D, possibly 1.25 D, of astigmatism can be masked with a spherical multifocal lens

 One theory on myopia progression states it is caused by the weakening of the scleral matrix thus leading to scleral thinning and axial elongation.
-Scleral fibroblasts express all 5 types of muscarinic receptors.
+Scleral fibroblasts express all five types of muscarinic receptors.
 Atropine is anticholinergic and a non-selective muscarinic receptor antagonist.
-Thus, Atropine can be used as a nonspecific inhibitor for myopia.
+Thus, atropine can be used as a nonspecific inhibitor for myopia.